Measles, mumps and rubella (MMR) vaccine

 The vaccine we use in New Zealand is Priorix.
 This vaccine which protects against measles, mumps, and rubella.
 2 doses, at least a month apart, are needed for best protection.

-There is no ‘measles only’ vaccine available in New Zealand.
+It is not possible to separate these diseases out.
+For example, there is no ‘measles only’ vaccine available in New Zealand.